CSC207-2024/safeTO/analysis/README.md

 ## How it Works
 1. **Fetch Data**: The application fetches auto theft crime data from a specified source.
 The fetched data is converted and processed to filter relevant records.
 2. **Display Past Year Data**: The application displays all auto theft incidents that occurred in the past year within the specified radius of the given location.
 3. **Display All Data**: It also displays all known auto theft incidents within the specified radius regardless of the time of occurrence.
+The earliest year of thefts can be set by user.
 4. **Calculate Probability**: The application calculates the average annual rate of auto theft incidents and uses the Poisson distribution to estimate the probability of incidents exceeding the given threshold.
 5. **Provide Recommendation**: Based on the calculated probability, the application provides a recommendation on whether it is safe to park in the specified location.
 6. **Add Safe Location**: If the location is deemed safe, the user can add it to the safe parking locations.